dmadison/DJHero-Lucio/README.md

 # DJ Hero Lucio
-This code allows a user to play the character of [Lucio](https://playoverwatch.com/en-us/heroes/lucio/) in *Overwatch* using an Arduino and a DJ Hero turntable for the Nintendo Wii.
+This project allows a user to play the character of [Lucio](https://playoverwatch.com/en-us/heroes/lucio/) in *Overwatch* using an Arduino and a DJ Hero turntable for the Nintendo Wii.

+For more information, check out the blog post on [PartsNotIncluded.com](http://www.partsnotincluded.com/altctrl/playing-lucio-with-a-dj-hero-turntable).

 ## Dependencies
 The DJ Hero Lucio program uses my [NintendoExtensionCtrl library](https://github.com/dmadison/NintendoExtensionCtrl/) ([0.5.4](https://github.com/dmadison/NintendoExtensionCtrl/releases/tag/v0.5.4)) to handle communication to the DJ Hero controller itself.